AlterRainbow/ESP-Library/README.md

 local parents = {} -- you can put a players name you don't want to add chams for in it, you can also leave it empty. local parts = {} -- you can also leave this empty.
-It will default to 'HumanoidRootPart'.
+It will default to 'HumanoidRootPart'. local props = {onlyPlayers = true}

-local plrs = esp:Chams(parents, parts, Color3.fromRGB(0, 255, 0), true) -- creates chams for every player in the game.
+local plrs = esp:Chams(parents, parts, props) -- creates chams for every player in the game.

 wait(10)